ericpan64/ericpan64.github.io/app/static/writing/essays/2025-3_TheDao-CoFounderDating.md

 Dating is challenging, especially in our post-internet, post-pandemic world where options abound but meaningful connections remain elusive.
 Despite my mom's assurances about my obvious handsomeness [[2]](#footnotes), my romantic history consists of dozens of first dates and only one brief relationship.
 For relationships to work, they must make sense for everyone involved which is why rejection is often the norm.

 Co-founder relationships follow similar dynamics, but with a critical difference: they're fundamentally professional.
-While personal chemistry matters, the priority must be accomplishing work sustainably - everything else is secondary.
+While personal chemistry matters, the priority must be accomplishing work sustainably – everything else is secondary.
 And like in the corporate world, it’s not personal, even if it kind of is.

 ## The Duality of Daoism: Everything and Nothing

 Last year, I began reading the [Dao De Jing (Tao Te Ching)](https://en.wikipedia.org/wiki/Tao_Te_Ching) before getting thoroughly confused twenty pages in.
 Also around that time, I met a girl on Hinge [[3]](#footnotes) and we went on an ice cream date in downtown Palo Alto.
 After discussing mutual interests in philosophy, my brain lit up at the opportunity to project my worldly knowledge.
 I enthusiastically shared my satirical rendering: "It is EVERYTHING, and it is NOTHING, THAT is the DAO."
-We laughed, and an hour later of chatting and walking around, she departed with a casual smile - "see you around".
+We laughed, and an hour later of chatting and walking around, she departed with a casual smile – "see you around".

 The paradox of the Dao has continued to intrigue me: how can something be simultaneously everything and nothing?
-Yet that describes most first dates perfectly - we bring our expectations and authentic selves, enjoy moments of connection, and typically leave with nothing tangible.
-The experience itself, however, isn't nothing - these moments collectively compose our lives and offer valuable glimpses into others and ourselves.
+Yet that describes most first dates perfectly – we bring our expectations and authentic selves, enjoy moments of connection, and typically leave with nothing tangible.
+The experience itself, however, isn't nothing – these moments collectively compose our lives and offer valuable glimpses into others and ourselves.

 Daoism has helped me appreciate life's nuances.
 As I approach 30, I'm shedding romanticized expectations while remaining open to genuinely special moments.
-They're rare and precious - things to appreciate as true gifts.
+They're rare and precious – things to appreciate as true gifts.
 Acknowledging true romance, while also not expecting it from anyone, honors its integrity as a genuine gift.

 ## Actions Communicate Values

 Dating is essentially a negotiation for mutual fit [[4]](#footnotes).
 The best matches feel effortless, but words alone aren't enough.
 When we speak, we project our values; when we act, we make them real.

-Everyone presents their best self, but what persists is our authentic self: never static but strengthened through consistent action.
+Everyone presents their best self, but what persists is our authentic self: never static and strengthened through consistent action.
 Words exist in the realm of abstract values, while actions manifest these values in reality, complete with inevitable tradeoffs.
 It's far easier for abstract ideas to align than for realities to harmonize.

 Startups are inherently risky.
-Without risk, there would be no reward - otherwise, everyone would enjoy the benefits of everything while giving up nothing.
+Without risk, there would be no reward – otherwise, everyone would enjoy the benefits of everything while giving up nothing.
 From a Daoist lens, when we want everything, we also want nothing.
 While I believe it’s possible to construct situations where tradeoffs are mitigated, just as true romance does exist, it’s a bit unprofessional to ignore the reality of, well, reality.

 ## Framework 1: Aligning Priorities with "Five Factors"